Best daily deals

 Price: Free apps / Hardware costs vary

 There are a variety of hardware trackers out there for consumers.
-Most fitness trackers track your steps, heart rate, calories, and even integrate useful health features like ECGs and SpO2 sensors.
-You can use that information to track your movements, heart rate, etc in conjunction with the exercises that you do.
+Most fitness trackers track your steps, heart rate, calories, and even integrate useful health features like ECG and SpO2 sensors.
+You can use that information to track your movements, heart rate, etc., in conjunction with your exercises.
 Some fitness trackers are better than others.
-We have a list of our favorites linked at the button below if you need some ideas.
+We have a list of favorites linked at the button below if you need ideas.

 FAQs

-There is no single “best” Android workout app.
-Rather, some apps will suit your particular goal or use case more than others.
+There is no all-encompassing best Android workout app that’ll suit everyone’s needs.
+Instead, some apps will appeal to particular goal or use case more than others.
 If you’re looking for a gym log tool, FitNotes is a good bet.
 Looking to build muscle?
 We love Stronglifts and JEFIT.
 If you’re particular about calorie counting, MyFitnessPal is your go-to.

 For simplicity’s sake, yes.
 It’s much easier to use your smartwatch or fitness tracker’s built-in workouts tool.
 If you’re looking for more analysis, you may also consider using an additional tool.